External Payment Types

 bool OnPreliminaryPaymentEditing([NotNull] IOrder order, [NotNull] IPaymentItem paymentItem, [NotNull] IUser cashier, [NotNull] IOperationService operationService, IReceiptPrinter printer, UI.IViewManager viewManager, IPaymentDataContext context, UI.IProgressBar progressBar);

-The OnPaymentAdded() method is called out once the payment item is added to the order.
-This method is special for having IOperationService operationService as one of its arguments.
-Unlike PluginContext.Operations, this instance is privileged to change the current order.
-This may be required, for example, to set the payment item amount or even add any menu item to the order.
+The OnPaymentAdded() method is called after adding a payment item to the order.
+The peculiarity of this method is that one of its arguments is IOperationService operationService.
+Unlike PluginContext.Operations, this instance has the authority to make changes to the current order.
+This is needed, for example, to set the amount for the added payment item or to add any dish to the order.

-The OnPreliminaryPaymentEditing() is called out when editing prepayments.
-This method may also change the current order using the IOperationService operationService argument.
-The method returns bool, the meaning of which is the following: whether or not the prepayment item amount can be changed in the UI once the method is complete.
+The method OnPreliminaryPaymentEditing() is called when editing preliminary payments.
+For this method, it is also possible to make changes to the current order through the IOperationService operationService argument.
+The method returns bool, the meaning of the returned value is as follows: is it possible to change the amount of the preliminary payment item from the UI after this method has completed.

 ctor